worepix/doc-chester/source/basics/playground.rst

 Dashboard
 *********

 Here you can display gauges, graphs, buttons and other widgets.
-See the !!!!!!!Projects!!!!!!!!!!!!! how to use Dasboard.
+See the !!!!!!!Projects!!!!!!!!!!!!! how to use Dashboard.

 .. image:: ../_static/basics/playground/playground_dashboard.png
    :align: center
-   :scale: 51%
+   :scale: 80%
    :alt: Playground Dashboard

 ********